andrew/ultimate-awesome/README.md

 - [awesome_science](https://github.com/Julie-Fabre/awesome_science) - A curated list of awesome resources for science and academia.
 - [awesome-deepfakes](https://github.com/JustinYuu/awesome-deepfakes) - A curated list of awesome DeepFake papers, datasets, and codes.
 - [awesome-modern-design-tools](https://github.com/k2052/awesome-modern-design-tools) - A list of modern design tools, blog posts about them, and people working on them.
-- [awesome](https://github.com/kevinpollet/awesome) - A curated and updated list of awesome links on the interesting topics and things I have met in my endless developer journey.
 - [awesome-conan](https://github.com/kkimmy/awesome-conan) - A curated list of resources for Conan.
 - [awesome-ai](https://github.com/kyrios-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [tia-conf-2019-startups](https://github.com/lakuapik/tia-conf-2019-startups) - Awesome-List of Startups at Tech In Asia Conference 2019.